trshaffer/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

               * Running the above command lists details of the newly created user including the `aws Access Key ID` and the `aws Secret Key`
               * Copy and save the Access and Secret Keys for the new user.

-6. To Configure AWS run the following commands:
+6. The AWS CLI setup requires a slightly different environment than the build setup (see notes above about setting `$PATH` and the `~/.aws/` directory).
+   Ideally, you can run the rest of these CLI testing steps under another user.
+   This will allow you configure AWS CLI and `$PATH` independently of the build environment.
+   If this is not possible, you can temporarily rename `~/.aws/` and change `$PATH` in another shell.
+   Ensure that `/usr/local/bin` comes before `/bin` in your `$PATH` so that the `aws` commands below run under Python 3 and are provided by `pip3`.

    1. Run `$ aws configure` and enter the following details:
         * `AWS Access Key ID [None]: <Access Key generated in last step>`
         * `AWS Secret Access Key [None]: <Secret Key generated in last step>`
         * `Default region name [None]: US`
         * `Default output format [None]: text`
-   2. Install the `awscli_plugin_endpoint` package if it's not installed:
-        `$ pip install awscli-plugin-endpoint`
-   3. Configure the AWS Plugin Endpoint using:
+   2. Configure the AWS Plugin Endpoint using:
       `$ aws configure set plugins.endpoint awscli_plugin_endpoint`
         - To configure AWS in SSL mode run:
             `$ aws configure set s3.endpoint_url https://s3.seagate.com`